UBC-AWP/LamenessDetectionPlayground/README.md

 # LamenessDetectionPlayground

-A curated playground of open-source projects for video-based animal behaviour analysis and dairy-cow lameness detection.
+A playground of open-source projects that relate to video-based animal behaviour analysis and dairy-cow lameness detection.
 This repository aggregates code and docs from several interesting reference implementations so they can be compared, learned from, and extended side-by-side.
 Contributions that add more relevant projects are warmly welcome.

-Note: Each subfolder preserves the original project’s structure and license.
-Please read and follow the upstream licenses when using any code.

 ## What’s Inside